genesis-community/bosh-genesis-kit/MANUAL.md

 The following secrets will be pulled from the vault:

-  - **Access Key** - The Amazon Access Key ID (and its counterpart secret key) for use when dealing with the GCP API.
+  - **Service Account** - The Google Cloud Storage service account to use when dealing with the GCP API.
+Three things are
+    stored: the project name, the service account email address, and the JSON key (the actual credentials) of the account.
-    It is stored in the vault, at `secret/$env/blobstore`.
+    These are stored in the vault, at `secret/$env/blobstore`.

+Note: prior versions of the Cloud Foundry kit leveraged legacy Amazon-like access-key/secret-key credentials.
+It now uses service accounts because Google limits you to 5 legacy keys per user account.

 ## Choosing a Database